 Who We Are

-Total in Grants & Scholarship (as of December 2020)
+Total in Grants & Scholarship since inception in 1985 (as of December 2023) *𝑢𝑛𝑎𝑢𝑑𝑖𝑡𝑒𝑑

 Scholarships Granted in 2023

-Invested in the community through grants to nonprofits in 2020
+Invested in the community in 2023 through grants. *𝑢𝑛𝑎𝑢𝑑𝑖𝑡𝑒𝑑

 Founded in 1985 by a group of citizens interested in encouraging philanthropy and strengthening communities, the North Georgia Community Foundation was built by the community to serve the community and exists today to strengthen our region by inspiring giving, investing in nonprofit organizations and mobilizing action.